jonjonlarson/Barbershop-Landing-Page/README.md

 ## Coding

+A bit of fun with pseudo-elements and absolute positioning.
 I used some new GSAP 3 features with ScrollMagic JS library.

+## Photos

+Photos by Thgusstavo Santana, Mídia, David Jakab, Nick Demou, Mitja Juraja from pexels.com.